Monte Paschi doubles planned capital hike to 2.5 billion euros

 Italy has so far managed to avoid nationalising any of its banks in the wake of the financial crisis but it has faced heavy pressure from organisations including the International Monetary Fund to strengthen its banking system.

-As well as the capital hike, the Monte Paschi plan also includes new cost cuts and a gradual reduction in the bank's huge government bond portfolio which totalled 29 billion euros at the end of June, although the economy ministry said it would not affect its role as a market operator.
+As well as the capital hike, the plan also includes new cost cuts and a gradual reduction in the bank's huge government bond portfolio which totalled 29 billion euros at the end of June, although the ministry said it would not affect its role as a market operator.

-The ministry said it expected the EU approvals process could be completed within two months.
-The recapitalisation will aim to repay a significant portion of special bonds bought by the Italian Treasury ahead of the schedule in the current bailout plan, the ministry said.
+The plan will be considered by the bank's board and approved by the government and the Bank of Italy, before being submitted to European Union authorities for clearance under state aid rules.
+The ministry said it expected the approvals process could be completed within two months.

-(Additional reporting by Lisa Jucca, Stephen Jewkes and Isla Binnie; Editing by Louise Heavens and Peter Graff)
+(Reporting by James Mackenzie and Lisa Jucca; Editing by Patrick Graham and Ryan Woo)